 A sports trading example

-A successful sports trade could involve a punter betting £10 at 8-1 odds that Conor McGregor will defeat Floyd Mayweather and then selling when the price moves in to 5-1 after one round of boxing.
+A successful sports trade could involve a punter betting £10 at 8-1 odds that Conor McGregor will defeat Floyd Mayweather and then selling when the price moves into 5-1 after one round of boxing.
 Alternatively, someone could profit by laying Floyd Mayweather at 1-3 and then selling at evens after one round.

 Sports trading in play

-The duration of a sporting event offers plenty of opportunity to make profits.
+The duration of a sporting event offers plenty of opportunities to make profits.
 The relative performance of teams, horses or sportspeople against prior expectations will cause odds to shift rapidly in real time and allow gamblers to sell on their positions at a profit.
-Trading software like Geeks Toy, BetAngel or Gruss is highly advisable due to the speed advantage that they offer over betting via an exchange's website.
+Trading software like Geeks Toy, BetAngel or Gruss is highly advisable due to the speed advantage that they offer over betting via an exchange’s website.